Dolly Parton plays the Benny Hill theme song on a rhinestone saxophone at Glastonbury.

 While there are no gifs in the show (sadly), the artists wanted to bring together art that blurs the line between fan art, craft and design.“Dolly is a pop culture icon and a living legend,” said Marjomaa.
 “This is more a homage to her career and the character she's created; we didn't set out to poke fun or be mean or ironic.
 And I have to add, some of the artists were not fans to begin with, but they got more and more into Dolly the more they learned about her.”

-“The Queen of Dollywood” is a piece created by Fiona Timantti - who has made burlesque pieces for Lady Gaga and Lana Del Rey - that is a knit and sequin out-of-control tiara headpiece that they say is “fit for country royalty.”
+“The Queen of Dollywood” is a piece created by Fiona Timantti, who has made burlesque pieces for Lady Gaga and Lana Del Rey, created a knit and sequin out-of-control tiara headpiece that they say is “fit for country royalty.”

 “Plywood Barbie” is a painting of Parton on plywood by Marjomaa, a reference to Parton’s Backwoods Barbie song.
 Marjomaa said the plywood represents Parton’s humble beginnings in comparison to her over-the-top glamorous career (“but if you look closely, even the grey plywood has some glitter in it,” said Marjomaa).

 “Smaller than you think” by graphic designer Petri Bergman is a hollowed out pink guitar.
 It replaces it with doll house stuff for a singer that has more often than not been referred to as “pint-sized,” while “Dolly Surround System” is a gleaming portrait of Parton by Sami Viljanto (which looks a bit like cake icing).